Staff Engagement: What & Why Is It Important

 Employers should recognize and reward employees who go above and beyond their duties.
 This helps to show employees that their hard work is appreciated and that they are valued members of the organization.

-Additionally, this can help to motivate employees to continue to perform at a high level.
+Additionally, this can motivate employees to continue to perform at a high level.
 A culture of recognition develops engaged and loyal employees, and making employee appreciation integral to the workplace culture can be achieved through meaningful and intentional practices.

 Recognition helps employees see that their company values them and their contributions to the success of their team and the company overall.
-This is particularly key when organizations grow or change, as it helps employees build a sense of security in their value to the company, motivating them to continue great work.
+This is particularly key when organizations grow or change, as it helps employees build a sense of security in their value to the company, motivating them to continue outstanding work.

-Employee recognition is often peer-to-peer, making all team members your eyes and ears on the ground, and they become witness to your employee’s performance when you can’t be there.
+Employee recognition is often peer-to-peer, making all team members your eyes and ears on the ground, and they become witnesses to your employee’s performance when you can’t be there.
 There are many ways to recognize employees, including social praise, awards, recognition programs, gift cards, fitness opportunities, paid time off, and social media accolades.

 Encourage A Healthy Work-Life Balance

 Employers benefit from allowing flexible work schedules for their staff by improving retention, reducing costs, and increasing productivity.
-However, it is important to note that even in the most flexible workplace, employers may still have to impose some restrictions on flexible work.
+However, it is essential to note that even in the most flexible workplace, employers may still have to impose some restrictions on flexible work.

 Support Employee Well-being